 Ethics Training and Certification is another program that will educate you and other members of your team on how to effectively construct an ethical guidelines program in your company that works.
 With ECI’s course, you will learn how to evaluate ethics and compliance by understanding the principles that lead to an ethical and compliant workforce.
 If you were trying to get into the field or trying to improve your skills and certifications this is a course that will pair you with expert instructors.
 ECI also structured the course in a way that will prepare and qualify you to take the Leadership Professional in Ethics Compliance examination to receive the LPEC certification.

-Pros: One advantage that this course boasts over others is that you can do your training online in a 100% digital environment, or you can have in-house training done by welcoming an expert in your company, or do a workshop, or enroll members of your board in a board ethics training.
+Pros: One advantage that this course boasts over others is that you can do your training online in a 100% digital environment, or you can have in-house training done by welcoming an expert in your company, or doing a workshop, or enrolling members of your board in a board ethics training.

 Cons: Not available in a microlearning format and is very expensive.